tsdexter/icloud-nosync-node/README.md

 # 🖕iCloud (from 🔋's everywhere)

 ## iCloud NoSync node

 This package gives you access to `nosync-node` or `nsn` command which does some work to stop iCloud from syncing `node_modules` and forever eating your processing power, bandwidth, and battery.

+To use:

+- `npm install -g icloud-nosync-node`
+- `nosync-node` or `nsn`
+- `-n` flag will prevent it from creating/modifying `.gitignore` file

-This does a few things to work:
+The script does a few things to work:

 - Step 1: if no `node_modules` is detected it will `npm install` for you
 - Step 2: Rename `node_modules` to `node_modules.nosync`
 - Step 3: Add symlink `node_modules` -> `node_modules.nosync` so stuff still works